angular/angular/aio/content/guide/router.md

 ## Setting the page title

 Each page in your application should have a unique title so that they can be identified in the browser history.
-The `Router` sets the document's title using the `pageTitle` property in the route data when using the `PageTitleStrategy`.
-All you need to do to enable this in your application is inject the `PageTitleStrategy` somewhere in your application.
-In this example, we inject `PageTitleStrategy` in the `AppRoutingModule` constructor:
+The `Router` sets the document's title using the `title` property from the `Route` config.

 <code-example path="router/src/app/app-routing.module.10.ts" region="page-title" header="AppRoutingModule (excerpt)">
 </code-example>

+Note that the `title` property follows the same rules as static route `data` and dynamic values that implement `Resolve`.
+This is also true for `paramsInheritanceStrategy`.
+The `title` property will be copied inherited in the same manner was as data and resolved data.

 You can also provide a custom page title strategy by extending the `PageTitleStrategy`.
 <code-example path="router/src/app/app-routing.module.10.ts" region="custom-page-title" header="AppRoutingModule (excerpt)">